molloy-lab/TREE-QMC/README.md

 [(-x|--max) <float>]
         Maximum value of input branch support (default: 1.0) [(-d|--default) <float>]
-        Default value of input branch support when not provided (default: 0.0) [(--norm_atax) <integer>]
+        Default branch support if not provided as input (default: 0.0) Default branch length if not provided as input is always 0.0 [(--norm_atax) <integer>]
         Normalization scheme for artificial taxa; see paper for details -n 0: none